UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/index.md

 Here you can find an unordered list of 10 of the most popular Linux distributions:

 * [**Ubuntu**](https://www.ubuntu.com/): is probably the most well-known Linux distribution.
 Ubuntu is based on Debian, but it has its own software repositories.
-Much of the software in these repositories is synced from Debian’s repositories. **Ubuntu 18.10 Cosmic Cuttlefish** is the latest Ubuntu released version. **Ubuntu 18.04 LTS Bionic Beaver** is the latest Long Term Support version with a support end of life on April 2023.
+Much of the software in these repositories is synced from Debian’s repositories. **Ubuntu 19.04 Disco Dingo** is the latest Ubuntu released version. **Ubuntu 18.04 LTS Bionic Beaver** is the latest Long Term Support version with a support end of life on April 2023.
 In the [V-Series V1000 Drivers & Support | AMD ](https://www.amd.com/en/support/embedded/amd-ryzen-embedded-v-series-processors/v-series-v1000) page you can find AMD stable drivers to support **Ubuntu 18.04.1 LTS**.

 * [**Linux Mint**](http://linuxmint.com/) is a Linux distribution built on top of Ubuntu.
 It uses Ubuntu’s software repositories, so the same packages are available on both.
 Originally, Mint was an alternative distribution loved mainly because it included media codecs and proprietary software that Ubuntu didn’t include by default.